What do former Speaker of the House and FIFA brass have in common? Before

 Also this week, Swiss officials executed a number of warrants at FIFA’s

-in federal court in New York charging various FIFA officials with white
+federal court in New York charging various FIFA officials with white collar crimes such

 money laundering.
 The indictment alleges that large sums of money were paid under the table